lipeeeee/nvim/README.md

 - Lazy loading moves files around so might need admin/root privileges **(probably not)**

 # TODO
+- make preferences have a larger colleciton of icons(git staged, unstaged, commited, etc)
 - YANK from lvim even tho they complicate the process 10x times more
 - Improve aesthetics of current config maybe check r/unixporn
+- lualine flag for paste mode
 - Add mapping for trouble to vertical split maybe not
 - Check what wincmd/winconfig is
 - Wtf are tabs